microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 - dim_player[player_id_index] to dim_game[white_player_id_index]
 - dim_player[player_id_index] to dim_game[black_player_id_index]
 - dim_game[game_id] to moves_fct[game_id]
-- Inactive relationship is described as dotted line, and the inactive relationship can be activated by writing a proper DAX function later.
+- Inactive relationship is described as dotted line, and the inactive relationship can be activated by writing a proper DAX function (for instance, "USERELATIONSHIP" DAX function) when it is needed.
 By clicking “Manage relationships”, the detailed information of each relationship is shown.

 ![datamodel view](/5-Power%20BI/assets/datamodel%20view.jpg)